ivanallen/pain/README.md

 ./build.py build sad
 ```

-Using `./build.py -h` for more informations.
+Using `./build.py -h` for more information.

 ## Trace